 Let’s walk through this step by step:

-2. Place a white object in front of the camera.
-It could also be a 50% grey card
+- Place a neutral white object in front of the camera.
+A 50% grey card can also be used.

 Kelvin Mode (K)

 The Kelvin Mode (K) can be considered partially manual and partially preset.
 It doesn’t require the use of a neutral white card, and you don’t give the camera a reference to base the settings of.
 Instead, you choose the Kelvin and Tint to be used.

 This mode works well when used in conjunction with Live View.
 You can stay in control through the entire process and will see exactly what happens when you make an adjustment.

 This is what I use for the majority of my photos.

 Remember what we discussed earlier in this article: a high Kelvin equals a cold color temperature in reality but applies a warm color cast in photography.

 It’s a bit counterintuitive, but you’ll quickly get the hang of it after some trial and error.

 With most cameras’ powerful automatic and semi-automatic modes, when do we need to adjust the White Balance manually?
 Is there a point in learning this at all?